 Here’s the thing:

 Google actually published their ZMOT e-handbook all the way back in 2011 but the majority of business owners still haven’t heard of it.
-Of course, they’ll know that there is this zero moment of truth, a point where people are exposing themselves to as much information before making a buying decision, but knowing how and when you can influence them is vitally important in modern-day marketing.
+Of course, they’ll know that there is this zero moment of truth, a point where people are gathering information before making a buying decision, but knowing how and when you can influence them is vitally important in modern marketing.

 There are two main driving factors behind the rise of the zero moment of truth: